godotengine/godot-docs/community/contributing/pr_workflow.rst

 On that line, there is a "Pull request" link.
 Clicking it will open a form that will let you issue a pull request on the godotengine/godot upstream repository.
 It should show you your two commits, and state "Able to merge".
-If not (E.G. it has way more commits, or says there are merge conflicts), don't create the PR, something went wrong.
+If not (e.g. it has way more commits, or says there are merge conflicts), don't create the PR, something went wrong.
 Go to IRC and ask for support :)

 Use an explicit title for the PR and put the necessary details in the comment